-Review: “Harry Potter” Knitting Kits from Hero Collector
+Review and Giveaway: “Harry Potter” Knitting Kits from Hero Collector

 Do you have a knack for knitting?
 Or are you looking to pick up a new hobby to keep you occupied during the socially distanced winter months ahead?
 Great news!
 Hero Collector, a retailer and producer of many fandom-based toys, has just come out with a line of Harry Potter-themed knitting kits that will be fun for an advanced knitting practitioner or a fun challenge for anyone brand-new to yarn crafts.